Cray-HPE/hms-test/README.md

 ```

-1. To run the smoke tests which will invoke a simple http response code checker trigger the entrypoint script to run the smoke tests.
+1. To run the smoke tests which will invoke a simple http response code checker, trigger the `entrypoint` script with the `smoke` argument.
 2. Pass in the `example_smoke.json` file with `-f` option
-3. pass in the overloaded URL with `-u`
+3. Pass in the overloaded URL with `-u`

 ```
 /src/app $ entrypoint.sh smoke -f /src/libs/example_smoke.json -u http://httpbin.org